Planning ahead: where we are, where you can go & latest advice

 Sri Lanka was added to the red list by the UK government - for more information please read more here.

 Sri Lanka opened their borders to a selection of countries, with a clear arrival process for both travellers who have a vaccine and those who don't have one.
-Vaccinated travellers will only need to take a PCR on day one, which on the condition of being negative, can then travel freely in Sri Lanka.
-Read more here.
+Vaccinated travellers (at least 2 weeks after vaccination) will need to do the following:

 Thailand's clear roadmap to welcome international guests